Mineric/canister/SWE_BENCH_INTEGRATION_SUMMARY.md

 ## 🎉 Integration Complete!

-I have successfully integrated SWE-bench evaluation capabilities into the Canister AI agent system.
+Integrated SWE-bench evaluation capabilities into the Canister agent system.
 The integration enables systematic measurement of software engineering performance against standardized benchmarks.

 ## 📋 What Was Implemented